anders94/api-docs/source/includes/_http-private.md

 rate | The number of base currency units to purchase one quote currency unit. lendingRate | The interest rate you are willing to accept per day. (default is 0.02 which stands for 2% per day) amount | The amount of currency to sell in minor currency units. clientOrderId | (optional) 64 bit Integer value used for tracking order across http responses as well as "o", "n" & "t" web socket messages.
-Must be unique for each open order.
+Must be unique across all open orders for each account.

 ### Output Fields